Dulles International Airport: 21st century

-On November 20, 2008, a third parallel north–south runway – Runway 1L/19R – opened on the west side of the airfield; the original 1L/19R was re-designated 1C/19C.
+In 2008, a third parallel north–south runway – Runway 1L/19R – opened on the west side of the airfield; the original 1L/19R was re-designated 1C/19C.
 It was the first new runway to be built at Dulles since the airport's construction.

-On June 6, 2011, the airport received its first Airbus A380 flights when Air France introduced the A380 on its nonstop from Paris Charles de Gaulle Airport during peak season.
+In 2011, the airport received its first Airbus A380 flights when Air France introduced the A380 on its nonstop from Paris Charles de Gaulle Airport during peak season.
+The following year, the first passenger flight of the Boeing 747-8 Intercontinental – operated by Lufthansa with service from Frankfurt to Washington – landed at IAD.
+Ethiopian Airlines began operating service to Dulles using the Boeing 787 Dreamliner.

-On April 17, 2012, the Space Shuttle Discovery was ferried to Dulles mounted to a NASA 747-100 as part of its decommissioning and installation in the Steven F. Udvar-Hazy Center.
-A few weeks later, on June 1, the first passenger flight of the Boeing 747-8 Intercontinental – operated by Lufthansa with service from Frankfurt to Washington – landed at IAD.
-Two months later, on August 15, Ethiopian Airlines began operating service to Dulles using the Boeing 787 Dreamliner.
+In 2012, the Space Shuttle Discovery was ferried to Dulles mounted to a NASA 747-100 as part of its decommissioning and installation in the Steven F. Udvar-Hazy Center.

 In the early 2010s, increased domestic travel from Reagan National Airport eroded some of Dulles's domestic routes.
 Dulles overtook Reagan in total enplanements in 2019.

-On October 2, 2014, British Airways began using the Airbus A380 on flights from London–Heathrow to Dulles.
+In 2014, British Airways began using the Airbus A380 on flights from London–Heathrow to Dulles.
 Less than two years later, on February 1, 2016, Emirates upgraded its direct flights from Dubai International – a service previously operated using a Boeing 777 – to an Airbus A380.
 British Airways temporarily ended A380 flights in the latter half of the decade, reverting to a 747-400 twice daily during peak season but resumed its once-daily A380 operations during non-peak season in October 2019, before once again ending A380 service to Dulles in early 2020.
-By 2019, Washington Dulles was one of just fourteen airports in the United States seeing daily operations from and/or having at least one gate and one runway that can accommodate an Airbus A380; the others being Atlanta, Boston, Chicago-O'Hare, Dallas/Fort Worth, Denver, Honolulu, Houston-Intercontinental, Las Vegas, Los Angeles–LAX, Miami, New York–JFK, Orlando and San Francisco.
+By 2019, Washington Dulles was one of just fourteen airports in the United States seeing daily operations from and/or having at least one gate and one runway that can accommodate an Airbus A380.